 Cat-Eye Curio - If ash was unlimited, I would have made and recommended Cat-Eye to everyone for early M+, as it stands now it is a good all rounder, but not as good as the above three.
 A safe craft for those that enjoy the playstyle of having more energy to use, but know that the damage is lacking compared to other choices.

 Craft it on - Ring, as although Neck and Ring are identical, crafting it on Neck means that any neck drops you get are useless, whereas Ring still gives you options.

-Symmetry - Similar to the above, Symm is a very fun legendary and best in slot for PvP, it works fine in M+ providing you with more finishers and giving good synergy with predator, but it is not as good as the above two
+Eye of Fearful Symmetry - Similar to the above, Symmetry is a very fun legendary, it works fine in M+ providing you with more finishers and giving good synergy with Predator, but it is not as good as the above three.

 Feral conduits are pretty strong for M+ as they provide a lot of burst damage and defensive capabilities.
 Especially the following …

 Conflux of Elements is a potency conduit that works perfectly with the current M+ meta.
 For most Ferals this will likely be simming highest in ST regardless, but in M+ it has the added benefit of being another multiplier to add to the pile, giving you …

 Lust + (overtuned dungeon multiplier) + Conflux + Trinkets/Potions = very large convoke